mightpossibly/upmod/README.md

 Feature list:
 - Colored Glass Panes.
 Craftable from six glass nodes and the matching dye.
 - Smooth Stone types; Sandstone, Desert Sandstone and Quartz.
 Craftable by burning base stone in furnace
-- 5 new sea lanterns in different colors.
-Uncraftable atm
+- 5 new sea lanterns in different colors; Red, Green, Yellow, Magenta, Blue.
+Can be crafted by combining Sea Lantern with corresponding dye

 Licenses and Attribution